salbaroudi/SatelliteOrbitVisualizer/readme.md

 They were tested in pairs, and then fully integrated together with a trivial UI and visualization, as a proof of concept.
 The project was integrated as follows:

 - First, each package was installed on its own. :heavy_check_mark:
+- React and Nodemon :x:
+    - React Frameworks come with Webpack, which does the job of Nodemon for us automatically (update on save)
 - Get React+Redux running on its own. :heavy_check_mark:
 - React and TypeScript :heavy_check_mark:
     - This was accomplished by using a template React-Redux project with a typescript option.